aadishsamir123/asdev-shopsync/README.md

     ```

 3. Configure Firebase
-    - Create a new firebase project
+    - Create a new Firebase project
+    - Make sure to set up Firebase Authentication and Firestore in your Firebase project
     - Add your `google-services.json` to `/android/app/`
     - Add your `GoogleService-Info.plist` to `/ios/Runner/`(optional since this app currently does
       not support iOS)